 On the south side of the tree-lined reservoir, Winberry day-use area provides a two-lane boat ramp and parking for more than 100 cars and 150 boat trailers.
 It features flush restrooms; a swim dock and swim beach; and picnic areas with barbecue grills and fire rings.

-Four other small day-use sites on the north side of the lake.
-North Shore day-use area has high- and low-water ramps as well as a picnic area overlooking the water.
-It is open April - September.
-The others are Free Meadow and Lakeside I and II.
+North Shore day-use area, on the north side of the lake, has high- and low-water ramps as well as a picnic area overlooking the water.

 For those who want to spend the night under the stars, Cascara Campground has 39 campsites, vault toilets, a boat ramp and a swim area.
 The first-come, first-served sites are tucked among towering Douglas firs, many with lake views.
 No potable water available—please bring drinking water.

 Fall Creek refers to many things in this area.
 It can be confusing!
 Fall Creek flows into, and out of, Fall Creek Lake.
 Fall Creek State Recreation Area includes all the parks around Fall Creek Lake.
 These are: